 This says that the user's root directory is on the workstation's own disk sd0a, his usr sub-directory is on disk sd0g, his home directory is on disk sd0f and his tmp directory is on drive sd3a.
 In NFS terms, sub-directory /usr is said to be the mount point for disk sd0g, /home is said to be the mount point for disk sd0f and /tmp is said to be the mount point for disk sd3a.
 The local directory structure with the mounting points of the various local disks is shown below:

 Sub-directory mail under the local parent sub-directories /var/spool is located on another machine on the network whose name is eustace.
 The same is true for the news sub-directories under their parent sub-directories /usr/spool and /usr/lib respectively.
-Eustace's directory /usr/spool/mail is said to be mounted at sharon's /usr/spool/mail and similarly for /usr/spool/news and /usr/lib/news.
+Eustace's directory /usr/spool/mail is said to be mounted at sharon's directory /usr/spool/mail and similarly for /usr/spool/news and /usr/lib/news.

 NFS is susceptible to other machines crashing and being re-started.
 It cannot handle the simultaneous updating of files by different users very well.
 It cannot handle server crashes.
 Other remote file systems are RFS, AFS and Novell Netware.